(Last updated on: 28/05/2022)

 Hotels are the most popular type of accommodation within the tourism industry.
 They come in all shapes and sizes but one thing remains the same- they make an income.

 Different hotels operate in different ways.
 The economic benefits of locally-owned and run hotels that are sustainably managed is usually pretty significant.
 Whilst multinational chains such as Hilton or Travelodge encourage economic leakage in tourism, meaning that not much of the money stays in the local area.

 Nonetheless, the revenue made from hotels makes up a significant proportion of the income raised from tourism.
 So, hotels are pretty important!

 Hotel star rating system

+One important factor when determining types of hotels is the hotel star rating system.
 In order to allow guests to know what they are purchasing, hotels around the world have adopted a universal hotel star rating system.
 Now, when I say ‘universal’, you should really take that with a pinch of salt.
 Because, quite frankly, a 5 star hotel in the USA isn’t always the same standards as a 5 star hotel in India….

 Nonetheless, this is how the hotel star rating system is generally applied:

 One star hotels

 One star hotels offer no frills.
 These are very basic types of hotels and there often isn’t much offered other than a place to sleep.
 I have slept in a hammock in a shared room, a shed and many multi-bed dormitories that have all been labelled as one star.